-Sexual harassment in the workplace can occur between any individuals, regardless of their sex or gender.
-Unlawful sexual harassment is not limited to the physical workplace itself.
-Sexual harassment can occur on school property and at school functions which, for purposes of this policy, means a school-sponsored or school-authorized extracurricular event or activity regardless of where the event or activity takes place, including any event or activity that may take place virtually or in another state.
+Sexual discrimination, including sexual harassment, in the workplace can occur between any individuals, regardless of their sex or gender.
+Unlawful sexual discrimination is not limited to the physical workplace itself.
+Sexual discrimination can occur on school property and at school functions which, for purposes of this policy, means a school-sponsored or school-authorized extracurricular event or activity regardless of where the event or activity takes place, including any event or activity that may take place virtually or in another state.
 It can also occur while employees are traveling for District business.
 Calls, texts, emails, and social media usage can constitute unlawful workplace harassment, even if they occur away from school property, on personal devices, or during non-work hours.
-Accordingly, conduct or incidents of sexual harassment that create or foreseeably create a disruption within the District may be subject to this policy in certain circumstances.
+Accordingly, conduct or incidents of sexual discrimination, including sexual harassment that create or foreseeably create a disruption within the District may be subject to this policy in certain circumstances.

-Other District policies and documents such as regulations, procedures, collective bargaining agreements, and the District's Code of Conduct may address misconduct related to sexual harassment and may provide for additional, different, or more specific grievance procedures depending on a number of factors including, but not limited to, who is involved and where the alleged sexual harassment occurred.
+Other District policies and documents such as regulations, procedures, collective bargaining agreements, and the District's Code of Conduct, may address misconduct related to sexual discrimination, including sexual harassment, and may provide for additional, different, or more specific grievance procedures depending on a number of factors including, but not limited to, who is involved and where the alleged sexual discrimination occurred.
 These documents must be read in conjunction with this policy.
-Applicable policies or documents may include: Policy #3420 -- Non-Discrimination and Anti-Harassment in the District; and Policy #3421 -- Title IX and Sex Discrimination.